oganm/masterOfCellTypes/README.md

 masterOfCellTypes
 =================
+**Disclaimer:** I haven't been updating this file for a while now.
+So everything is likely to be extremely out of date.
+I'll fix it at some point.
+I promise...

 Use and modify run.R to do stuff.
 Variables in the first lines dictate what will it do.
 Most are self explanatory